pnaveen4u87/Cuisine_Classifier/README.md

 ## Implementation
 - Downloaded the dataset from [Kaggle](https://www.kaggle.com/c/whats-cooking/data).
 - The data is in Json format.
-Read and stored it in dictionary and convert it to dataframe in Python.
+Read and stored it in dictionary and convert it to data frame in Python.
 - Did the following feature selection steps using WordNetLemmatizer and regular expression
   - Removed the punctuation
   - Removed digits.